 To execute this activity, invite your preschooler to roll the die and identify the number.
 I purposely chose not to use a dot die because I wanted my preschoolers to become more familiar with numeral names.
 Once the numeral has been identified, your preschooler can then count out the corresponding amount onto the apple, thus counting the “apple seeds.”

 For a more advanced version, challenge your preschooler to compare two sets of seeds.
 If working alone, he can compare two apples he has rolled for, or a partner can roll for the second apple.
 Once the seeds are set out on both apples, preschoolers can identify which apple has more seeds.

 Another option is to use a die with a higher set of numbers, say 11-16, or use two dice and the total from both dice must be added to the apple.

-If you are considering this activity as part of an apple theme in preschool, consider the following books.
+If you are considering this apple seed download to add to your other apple addition worksheets and printables, consider the following books.
 They are some of our favorites.